floooh/fips/site/p060_imports.md

         git: https://github.com/floooh/oryol.git
 ```

-Not automatically importing modules means they must be imported manually
+Not automatically importing modules means that imported modules must be listed
-in the root CMakeLists.txt file.
-For this, fips has created a cmake import
+manually in the root CMakeLists.txt file.
+For this, fips has created a cmake
-function for each module called **fips\_import\_PROJECT\_MODULE()**,
+import function for each module called **fips\_import\_PROJECT\_MODULE()**,
-where PROJECT is the project name, and MODULE is the module name
+where PROJECT is the project name, and MODULE is the module name that should be
-that should be imported.
-Any '-' character in the module or project
+imported.
+Any '-' character in the module or project name must be replaced with
-name must be replaced with an '\_' (underscore) character (cmake doesn't
-accept '-' in function names).
+an '\_' (underscore) character (cmake doesn't accept '-' in function names).

 Manually importing modules can be a lot of trial and error, because the
 entire dependency chain must be manually imported, it's either all
-or nothing with the 'no_auto_import' policy.
+or nothing with the 'no\_auto\_import' policy.

-Here's a segment from a project's root CMakeLists.txt file with 'no_auto_import'
+Here's a segment from a project's root CMakeLists.txt file with 'no\_auto\_import'
 enabled as an example:

 ```cmake